 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act) required, in part, that the U.S. Commodity Futures Trading Commission (CFTC) and the SEC promulgate rules and regulations to establish federal oversight for the over-the-counter (OTC) derivatives markets and entities that participate in those markets.
 Among other things, the new rules and regulations impose (i) mandatory central clearing and exchange trading requirements on certain liquid, standardized swaps, (ii) initial and variation margin requirements on swaps that are not required to be centrally cleared, and (iii) position limits that cap the notional exposure market participants can have to certain physical commodity derivatives such as the energy-related swaps that we use to hedge risk.
 These new rules and regulations have impacted the cost and availability of derivative products and hedging and swap positions that our counterparties can make available to us.
 While the majority of Dodd-Frank Act rules and regulations have been promulgated and are already in effect, certain other rules and regulations remain to be finalized or effectuated and, therefore, the impact of those rules and regulations on us is uncertain at this time.
-Any further changes in the rules and regulations of derivative activities with us altogether.
+Any further changes in the rules and regulations of derivative products, including swaps, may result in certain market participants deciding to curtail or cease their derivative activities with us altogether.